The Botox Rebrand: Why Being Famous isn't Enough

 That's where the tension became clear to me: Botox was iconic, but culturally out of step.
 It was famous, but not relatable.

-The Insight: Women Weren't Chasing Perfection — They Wanted Control (And Permission to Choose It)
+The Insight: Women Weren't Chasing Perfection.
+They Wanted to look as good as they felt

 But there was a second, deeper finding: they didn't see themselves in the brand.